 The audit work for the year is founded on a risk based approach and focuses on significant financial and operational risks.
-The annual Internal Audit plan is agreed by the Chief Finance Officers of both corporations' sole, and is presented to the JAC for approval.
+The annual Internal Audit plans are agreed by the Chief Finance Officers of both corporations' sole, and are presented to the JAC for approval.
 Reports on the adequacy of controls in the systems audited are presented to the JAC.

-Internal Audit provide regular update reports to the JAC on the progression of their annual Internal Audit plan, including setting out any areas of concern.
+The Internal Auditors provide regular update reports to the JAC on the progression of their annual Internal Audit plans, including setting out any areas of concern.

-Internal Audit will deliver an annual opinion on the effectiveness of the controls reviewed by the Internal Audit team.
-This annual opinion, set out in the annual report of the Internal Auditor, provides one of the key sources of evidence in support of this AGS.
+The Internal Auditors will deliver annual opinions on the effectiveness of the controls reviewed by the Internal Audit teams.
+These annual opinions, set out in the annual reports of the Internal Auditors, provide a key source of evidence in support of this AGS.